Seekonk High School: Athletics

 The football team was noted for an undefeated regular season in 2007–2008.
 A highlight of the sports season is the annual Thanksgiving "Turkey Day" game against their rivals from neighboring Dighton-Rehoboth (Dighton, MA).

 The baseball field is split between two states.
 Most of the field is in Seekonk, Massachusetts, but a small portion including third base is located in East Providence, Rhode Island.

 Band program

-The Seekonk High School band program, under longtime director John Smialek, has received multiple awards and honors.
+The Seekonk High School band program has received multiple awards and honors.
 As of 2016, the band has received nine Platinum awards in ten years at the annual Great East Festival in Westfield, Massachusetts; this is the highest honor awarded at the festival.
 In 2011, the band earned the Overall Grand Championship Award for wind ensembles at the 2010-11 Cruise Festivals; this represents the highest score overall from all Cruise Festival events on Royal Caribbean and Carnival cruises during 2010-11.